Aomori Prefecture: Sports

 The two largest cities of the prefecture, Aomori and Hachinohe, both host professional sports teams.
-Both cities have professional soccer clubs in the Japan Professional Football League: Aomori's ReinMeer Aomori and Hachinohe's Vanraure Hachinohe.
-Other professional sports teams in the two cities include the Aomori Wat's, a basketball team from Aomori in the B.League and the Tohoku Free Blades, an ice hockey team from Hachinohe that competes in the Asia League.

-Aomori Prefecture hosted the 2003 Asian Winter Games from 1 February to 8 February 2003.
+Both cities have professional soccer clubs in the Japan Professional Football League: Aomori City's ReinMeer Aomori and Hachinohe's Vanraure Hachinohe.
+Other professional sports teams in the two cities include the Aomori Wat's, a basketball team from Aomori City in the B.League and the Tohoku Free Blades, an ice hockey team from Hachinohe that competes in the Asia League.
+Aomori Prefecture hosted the 2003 Asian Winter Games in February 2003.
 Approximately 1,200 athletes from 29 Asian countries participated in the games.
 Five venues across the prefecture held 51 different events.
-Aomori Prefecture is also slated to host the 80th National Sports Festival of Japan in 2025, though it is likely the event will be postponed for a year due to the impact of the COVID-19 pandemic.
+Aomori Prefecture is scheduled to host the 80th National Sports Festival of Japan in 2026.
+Aomori Prefecture was to have hosted these games in 2025, but due to the COVID-19 pandemic the games were delayed for a year.
 The prefecture has produced some professional athletes.
-Daisuke Matsuzaka, is a pitcher from the city of Aomori for the Saitama Seibu Lions of Nippon Professional Baseball who formerly pitched for the New York Mets and the Boston Red Sox.
-He was the winning pitcher for the Red Sox in Game 3 of the 2007 World Series in which Matsuzaka and the Red Sox would defeat the Colorado Rockies.
 Yoshisada Yonezuka from the town of Nakadomari was a martial arts instructor for USA Judo.
 He coached the team in the 1988 and 1992 Summer Olympics.
+Several ice hockey players are from Aomori, such as Masami Tanabu, who later became a politician, and Fumika Sasano.